sophluo/SL-Final-Year-Project-2026/.ipynb_checkpoints/README-checkpoint.md

 **Background:**
 The NASA Atmospheric Tomography (ATom) missions were a global-scale airborne campaign that took place between 2016 and 2018, targeting remote areas of the troposphere.
 It provided a range of in-situ measurements of key atmospheric species.
 This project focuses on the ATom-1 mission, which took place between June and August 2016.

-The gas-phase hydroxyl ($OH$) radical is of particular importance and research interest due to its ability to reacts with (hence removing) pollutants such as $CO$ from the troposphere.
+The gas-phase hydroxyl ($OH$) radical is of particular importance due to its ability to reacts with (hence removing) pollutants such as $CO$ from the troposphere.
 Due to its short lifetime (~1 s), a steady-state approximation can be employed in which its source and sink (chemical production and loss) rates can be used to approximate $[OH]$:

 $[OH]_{ss}=\frac{2k_1[O(^1D)][H_2O]}{k_2[CO]+k_3[CH_4]}$